PedroMartelleto/Book-Store/Milestone 2 - Client/README.md

 For more details on running the client, refer to the [client folder README](https://github.com/PedroMartelleto/Book-Store/tree/main/Milestone%202%20-%20Client/client).
 For more information about running server, refer to the [server folder README](https://github.com/PedroMartelleto/Book-Store/tree/main/Milestone%202%20-%20Client/server).

+## Admin account

+To test the admin account, use the following credentials:

 ## Problems and Comments

 None.